 Impact: A 2009 study underscores the critical role of supervisor support in reducing therapist burnout, revealing that perceived support from leaders is closely linked to lower levels of burnout and higher levels of therapeutic self-efficacy.

-Solution: Augmented Intelligence systems provide real-time insights and reporting features to guide clinicians in self-directed professional growth.
+Solution: Augmented intelligence systems provide real-time insights and reporting features to guide clinicians in self-directed professional growth.

 Furthermore, these tools help supervisors and mentors quickly identify areas where additional support or training may be beneficial.
-By facilitating more targeted and effective professional guidance, Augmented Intelligence helps foster a culture of continuous learning and development, mitigating one of the lesser-recognized, yet critical, contributors to clinician burnout.
+By facilitating more targeted and effective professional guidance, augmented intelligence helps foster a culture of continuous learning and development, mitigating one of the lesser-recognized yet critical contributors to clinician burnout.

 The hurdles that mental health providers face are complex and far-reaching, from unmanageable client demand and mountains of paperwork to low pay and lack of mentorship.
 These issues are devastating at the individual level, but when you step back and look at the full picture of their impact at the organizational and industry level, the situation becomes even more dire.